bdotte/tapestry-profiler/README.md

 be tracked separately.
 By default, no classes are considered jobs.
 * __DAOIdentifier__ Defines which classes are considered DAOs, so they can be color-coded in the results.
 By default, anything with "dao" anywhere in the fully qualified name is considered a DAO.
-* __ProfilerAccessController__ Since the profiler is designed to be run in a production environment, security considerations come into play.
-Please override this service so that you can deny non-superusers access to the results page.

 # Contact & License